Hip Arthroscopy in Rochester, NY

 Between the femoral head and acetabulum exists a ring of soft cartilage to help the hip joint glide effortlessly back and forth.
 This cartilage is called the labrum, and when torn, can lead to many painful symptoms that often require surgery to repair.

-Unfortunately, moderate to severe labral tears of the hip often have a lengthy and difficult healing process, which is why surgical intervention is so frequently advised by DOCTOR.
+Unfortunately, moderate to severe labral tears of the hip often have a lengthy and difficult healing process, which is why surgical intervention is so frequently advised by an orthopaedic surgeon.

 It is not uncommon for small pieces of bone or cartilage to become dislodged and begin floating around the hip joint.
 These are known as loose bodies, which may remain asymptomatic and painless, but should be removed surgically if individuals experience painful symptoms regularly.